Reading at Belmont

 How do we teach phonics?

-Reading at Belmont School
+How we teach Reading at Belmont School

 In KS1 and KS2, children will have opportunities to read frequently during whole class English lessons.
 This may involve reading together as a class from the board or reading/sharing a range of texts.